Midknightsnack/Midknightsnack.github.io/docs/index.md

 </p>

 ### [To-doz](https://github.com/ZarmDev/To-doz/pull/3)
-This was another open source project that I contributed to and it's web application acts as a to-do list where the user can organize notes on a personalized checklist.
+This was another open source project that I contributed to and it's web application that acts as a to-do list where the user can organize notes on a personalized checklist.
 The user can take notes by adding or deleting multiple panes to add titles and their descriptions.
 There is also a sidebar where the user can create sections to label more important things on their agenda.
 The web app also has a lot of customization features where the user can change the font, color theme, background image, and more.
-I fixed some animations with the sidebar and didn't make it collide with other data in its area.
+I fixed some animations with the sidebar and adjusted it so it wouldn't collide with other data in its area.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/42824199/166837609-50764fb4-0a53-48e2-832e-838377dc1a1f.PNG" width="600" height="300">